 Margaret Atwood compares forced childbirth to ‘slavery’ amid Roe vs Wade row

+Margaret Atwood compares forced childbirth to ‘slavery’ amid Roe v Wade row

 Author’s comments arrive after many compared potential overturning of abortion law in the US to the themes in her novel, ‘The Handmaid’s Tale’